Danthesage01/fx-frontend/README.md

 Also, the backend is hosted on an hosting server free plan and it sometimes shuts down if it's not been used for a while, leading to an longer response time.

+According to the provider - "Your free instance will spin down with inactivity, which can delay requests by 50 seconds or more."

 ## 🌟 Features

 ### 💱 Currency Exchange